 Regarding diet, the sooner you begin eating clean the more you will get out of your visit to Mayantuyacu.
 Avoid salt, sugar, spicy and processed foods, and eat mostly vegetables and grains.
 Chicken and fish is ok.
 At the very least, eat clean and stop drinking alcohol two days before your arrival.

 Most of Mayantuyacu’s staff does not speak English, but there will be people who can translate for you.
 It is worth taking the time to learn a little Spanish.
-There are free apps like Duolinga that can teach you a lot in little time.
+There are free apps that can teach you a lot in little time.

 Packing your bag